MirjamC/ngram_comparison/README.md

 Repository beloning to the posterpresentation during DH2023.

 ## Introduction
-We research the question: How, and to what extent, is an ngram model built upon corpus A interchangeable to measure the quality of corpus B?
+Our research focussed on the research question: How, and to what extent, is an ngram model built upon corpus A interchangeable to measure the quality of corpus B?
-We researched this for both time period and reading level.
-For time period  we used a set of .... books from period ... and ... books for period ... .
-For the reading level we used the Wikipedia datsets of ... words and .... words.
+We compared corpora from two time periods for which we used a set of ~1.9M words from 1584 to 1883, and ~2M word from 1947 or later.
+In addition, two Wikipedia corpora with different reading levels were compared.
+For both the  ‘normal’ and Simple Wikipedia corpora, we used ~7.6M words.

-We used three methods to gain insights in this question: we measured the similarity between the ngram frequencies of the set using a Wilcoxon rank sum test.
-We calculated the percentage of overlapping ngrams between sets and we trained models to calculate the perplexity.
+We used three methods to compare the corpora and measure their interchangeability:
+* 1) the similarity between ngram frequencies of the corpora was determined using Wilcoxon signed-rank test;
+* 2) the percentage of overlapping ngrams between corpora was calculated;
+* 3) NLTK ngram models were trained to calculate the perplexity on a test

 ## Method 1: ngram frequency similarity